 Project Period – August 2018- 2019

-Parties involved – Funded by The Nagao Wetland Fund (NWF) formed by Ramsar and Nagao Environmental Foundation (NEF)
+Funded by– The Nagao Wetland Fund (NWF) formed by Ramsar and Nagao Environmental Foundation (NEF)

 Sri Lanka currently has 6 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 198,172 hectares.
 A Ramsar Site is a wetland site designated to be of international importance under the Ramsar Convention.
 Although Ramsar has declared several wetland sites in Sri Lanka, their actual conservation status of the ecosystems has not been assessed so far.